Cybersecurity-Ethical-Hacker/lfier/README.md

    cd xssdynagen
    ```

-**Kali Linux already includes the following dependencies by default.
-However, if needed, you can install the required dependencies manually using `pipx` (Kali 2024.4+):**
+**Kali Linux (Kali 2024.4+) already includes the following dependencies by default.
+However, if needed, you can install the required dependencies manually using `pipx`:**

    ```bash
    pipx install aiohttp